tomcooks247/Ajairadot/README.md

 # Overview
 ---

-This is the codebase for the legendary game AgonC inspired by many games such as GTA, Aguntok, RDR2, etc.
+This is the codebase for the legendary game Ajairadot inspired by many games such as GTA, RDR2, etc.
-The codebase is currently being re-written in C entirely from the groundup using OpenGL ES 3.0 for maximum compatibility across systems.
+The codebase is currently being re-written in GDScript entirely from the groundup using OpenGL ES 3.0 for maximum compatibility across systems.

 ---
 # Building
 ---

-As of now building is possible only through makefiles, cross-platform support will be included in the future with the help of cmake.
-As of now, to build the project one should use this command "make" this will produce an executable called app.
+As of now building is possible only through source code, cross-platform support will be included in the future with the help of built-in tools.
+As of now, to build the project one should use the build button, this will produce an executable called whatever the project is called.

 ---
-# Libraries used
+# Softwares/Frameworks/Libraries used
 ---

-*  OpenGL
-*  GLFW
-*  Assimp
-*  Stb_Image_Implementation
-*  Cglm
-*  Stdio
-*  Stdlib
+*  Godot
-*  Stdbool
+*  Blender

 ---
 # Contribution Policy